AdarshNamala/PyDataGlobal_2024/README.md

 Welcome to the repository for the **PyData Global 2024** talk:
 **"Scaling Outside the Warehouse Using DuckDB and Python"**

-This talk explores how DuckDB can process large-scale data efficiently outside traditional SQL and Spark-based warehouse systems, seamlessly integrating with Python pipelines.
+This talk explores how DuckDB can process large-scale data efficiently outside traditional warehouse systems, seamlessly integrating with Python pipelines.

 ## Repository Structure